 It was that man Tumasyan again just past the hour mark who hooked in at the near post prior to heading for an early shower following a job well done.
 He was replaced by Tanat Wongsupaluk who would have a say later in proceedings.

-A couple of away fans tried to create an atmosphere with a continual out of tune duet and accompanying drum.
-I could only think that ref Sila Jinnigorn felt sorry for the home team as he awarded them a penalty.
+A couple of away fans tried to create an atmosphere with a continual out-of-tune duet and accompanying drum.
+I could only think that referee Sila Jinnigorn felt sorry for the home team as he awarded them a penalty.
 Amkoed predictable saved Rico’s effort.
 What a day he enjoyed!

 I’d like to think Daz Brining, who had died suddenly in Scarborough, would have appreciated my choice of match, as he played in better contests.
 RIP fella.